 Ingredients

-- 1 lb boneless beef chunks or upto 1.5 lbs bone in meat (depending on quantity of bone)
+- 1 lb boneless beef chunks or upto 1.5 lbs bone in meat (depending on quantity of bone) (can use goat or lamb)

 - 2 roughly diced medium onions